Ohio State Fair: 1 dead, 2 critically injured in ride that was inspected

 "It's been looked at about three or four times over the course of two days," said Michael Vartorella, chief ride inspector for Ohio's Division of Amusement Ride Safety.
 "It was inspected at a couple of different stages and it was signed off" on Wednesday.

-So what caused the 40-foot structure to break apart on opening night at the Ohio State Fair, killing one person and injuring six others?
+So what caused the 40-foot structure to break apart on opening night at the Ohio State Fair, killing one person and injuring seven others?

 Investigators are still trying to find answers.
 What we know so far comes from footage before the accident and witness accounts.